xtzchads/eye.xtzchad.xyz/README.md

  - URL sharing (share your searches with friends just by giving them url of your search)
  - Save your searches as PNG using Plotly built-in functionality
  - Mobile friendly, but best to use on big screens due potentially large amounts of data
+ - Super easy to deploy.
+Just fork the repo and publish it as your own Github Pages site.

 ## Directory Structure